-10. For application of urea and ammonium based fertilizers, abating emissions is based on one or more of the following principles: (i) decreasing the surface area where emissions can take place, i.e. through band application, injection, incorporation; (ii) decreasing the time that emissions can take place, i.e. through rapid incorporation of fertilizers into the soil or fertigation; (iii) decreasing the source strength of the emitting surface, i.e., through urease inhibitors, blending and acidifying substances, and (iv) a ban on its use (as in the case of ammonium (bi)carbonate).
+10. For application of urea and ammonium based fertilizers, abating emissions is based on one or more of the following principles: (i) decreasing the surface area where emissions can take place, i.e. through band application, injection, incorporation (but note that rapid increase in pH in concentrated bands of urea, especially where there is high crop residue, may lead to high emissions due to rise in pH); (ii) decreasing the time that emissions can take place, i.e. through rapid incorporation of fertilizers into the soil or via irrigation; (iii) decreasing the source strength of the emitting surface, i.e., through urease inhibitors, blending and acidifying substances, and (iv) a ban on its use (as in the case of ammonium (bi)carbonate).
 All principles have been applied in category 1 techniques; i.e., scientifically sound and practically proven.

 The reference here is the broadcast application of the urea- and ammonium based fertilizers.

-The costs of techniques used to lower ammonia emissions from housings are related to (i) increased depreciation of investments costs of the applicator, (ii) increased rent on investments costs, (iii) increased tractor costs and labor costs; and (iv) increased maintenance costs.
-Here, a summary is provided of the total costs, in terms om euro per kg NH3-N saved (Table 6).
-The possible benefits relate to decreased fertilizer costs and decreased biodiversity loss.
+The costs of techniques used to lower ammonia emissions from fertilizers are related to (i) depreciation of investments costs of the applicator, (ii) rent on investments, (iii) use of heavier tractor and more labor time; and (iv) maintenance.
+Here, a summary is provided of the total costs, in terms of euro per kg NH3-N saved (Table S6).
+The possible benefits relate to decreased fertilizer costs, decreased application costs in a combined seeding and fertilizing system and decreased biodiversity loss.
 These benefits are difficult to quantify and have not all been included.
-Ranges of costs relate to the farm size (economics of scale) and climate (high emission reduction in relatively dry conditions).
-Mean costs are likely in the lower half of the range when application is done by contractors.
+Ranges of costs relate to the farm size (economics of scale), soil conditions and climate (high emission reduction in relatively dry conditions).
+Mean costs are likely in the lower half of the range when application is done by contractors or low emitting fertilizers are substituted.